 To enhance the effectiveness of these bleeding risk tools, it is important to understand that even if these tools predict bleeding, will anticoagulation therapy be discontinued?
 Remember the negative consequence of thromboembolism are also serious and in many cases outweigh the consequence of hemorrhage.
 Today no risk tool has been designed to predict the risk of hemorrhage in the brain.
 Although some risk tools may predict the risk of an intracranial bleed, the threshold at which this bleeding will occur is not known.
 In reality, these risk bleeding tools are more useful in patients at low risk of thromboembolism where the net benefit of anticoagulation is small, and the risk of bleeding is real.
 These bleeding risk tools may also identify low-risk patients who can be told that their risk of bleeding is low

 When there is an error in anticoagulation dosing, the result can be either hemorrhage or thrombosis.
-Hemorrhage is most common in the Gastrointestinal tract and can be profuse.
+Hemorrhage is most common in the gastrointestinal tract and can be profuse.
 Often the site is a prior peptic ulcer, angiodysplasia or AV malformation.
-The Thrombosis usually results in an ischemic stroke, mesenteric ischemia or an acutely cold leg.
+The thrombosis usually results in an ischemic stroke, mesenteric ischemia or an acutely cold leg.
 These diagnoses are made from imaging studies, and histopathology is not required to confirm the diagnosis.

 In all cases of anticoagulation associated adverse events, the following tests are needed:

-Other studies depend on the patient presentation.
+Other studies depend on patient presentation.

 If the patient is bleeding, the patient may require immediate discontinuation of the oral anticoagulants.
 Recombinant factor Vlla has been used to lower the INR.
 The most readily available source of this is plasma transfusion.
 Vitamin K can be used to reverse warfarin-induced bleeding.
-Fresh frozen plasma is often administered to patients with bleeding due to the newer anticoagulants, but is of limited efficacy.
-Some institutions give prothrombin complex concentrate in patients with severe gastrointestinal bleeding, this can be beneficial in severe, life-threatining bleeds related to vitamin K antagonists.
+Fresh frozen plasma is often administered to patients with bleeding due to the newer anticoagulants but is of limited efficacy.
+Some institutions give prothrombin complex concentrate in patients with severe gastrointestinal bleeding, this can be beneficial in severe, life-threatening bleeds related to vitamin K antagonists.
 There is no evidence to suggest newer oral anti-coagulant bleeds respond to prothrombin complex, concentrate.